 In 2023, WOŚP raised over 243 million złoty to help fight sepsis.
 In 2024 the charity will be raising funds to repair post-pandemic lungs in children and adults.

 Great Orchestra of Christmas Charity Grand FinaleOnce a year the Great Orchestra’s final event is organised by volunteers in virtually every town in Poland, with hundreds of bands playing for free at various festival sites in almost every town in PL.
-The event traditionally takes place on the second Sunday of the year, although due to the ongoing COVID-19 pandemic, the 2022 event is scheduled for Sunday 30 January.
-You’ll see volunteers everywhere you go and wherever you are expect some sort of illuminated manifestation at 20:00 which is called ‘Light to the Heavens’ (formerly a huge fireworks displayed before smog concerns stopped it in most cities).
+On that day - January 28th in 2024 - you’ll see volunteers everywhere you go, and wherever you are in PL you can expect some sort of illuminated manifestation at 20:00 which is called ‘Light to the Heavens’ (formerly a huge fireworks displayed before smog concerns stopped it in most cities).
 A truly virtuous and remarkably successful project, those who have enough heart to contribute will receive one as well: the iconic red heart sticker which you will see on everyone in town this day.
 And you can have a heart too, Scrooge.
 Go on.
 ‘It’s for the kids.’

 Although what has always been a unifying event across Poland has become increasingly politicised by the Law & Justice political party (PiS), and 2019's event was tragically overshadowed by the assassination of the President of Gdańsk Paweł Adamowicz, the incredible results show that support for this initiative is still extremely strong and even growing after over three decades of activity.
 Do participate if you can.